 It turned out great!
 A light, creamy sauce, which works on any Tex-Mex dish.
 I particularly like it on a taco salad - yum!
 Add some salsa and you have a party on your plate.

-And be sure to check out the recipe for Mini Bell Pepper Poppers.
-I LOVE dipping them in this sauce!
+And be sure to check out the recipes for Mini Bell Pepper Poppers and Air Fryer Taquitos.
+I LOVE dipping them both in this sauce!

 - ½ cup Hidden Valley Buttermilk Ranch dressing light